 If you want to make sure you get it right, just watch the first 10 seconds of this video.

 2. Mongolia is BIG and independent travel can be tough (unless you have lots of time).

 First and foremost, just GETTING to Mongolia in the first place can be a challenge.
 Sure, you can fly in from wherever you are, but flights tend to be on the expensive side so most people end up crossing from either China or Russia.

-We entered Mongolia by bus and train from Beijing (we wrote about how to do it here) and left through western Mongolia to get to China’s Xinjiang province (which we’ll be writing about sometime soon – you can leave us a comment if you want to know when we add it!).
+We entered Mongolia by bus and train from Beijing (we wrote about how to do it in the cheapest way possible here) and left through western Mongolia to get to China’s Xinjiang province (which we’ll be writing about sometime soon – you can leave us a comment if you want to know when we add it!).

 Anyway, beyond the challenges of just getting there, there are also some challenges of traveling in-country.

 The distances between places are impressively large and public transportation isn’t all that reliable (meaning if you’re short on time, you might not want to spend hours and hours on a bus).

 Plus, there are plenty of places (like areas of the Gobi Desert or the national parks surrounding Ulaanbaatar) that you just can’t get to by yourself.
 You’ll have to arrange a small tour or hire a driver out for the day.
 On which leads me to # 3…

 3. Mongolia isn’t as cheap as you think it is….sort of.